 This is where “Reelshow International” hopes to make a difference.

 Quite a few years later we know we have made a difference to hundreds of film students around the world.
 With You Tube and then Vimeo the internet changed forever.
 Anyone, almost anywhere, can upload their video and get some sort of exposure.

-The Reelshow has changed direction over the last few years because we cannot compete with the likes of You Tube, but we remain an exclusive online platform for film students to link their films to us and take part in our free online student film competitions.
-Our objectives are the same and they are to provide film students, graduates and film schools somewhere to showcase their films to their peer group and to have fun with the contests as well as providing useful resources such as our International Student Film Festival Directory.
+The Reelshow has changed direction over the last few years because we cannot compete with the likes of You Tube, but we remained an exclusive online platform for film students to link their films to us and take part in our free online student film competitions.
+Our objectives were to provide film students, graduates and film schools somewhere to showcase their films to their peer group and to have fun with the contests as well as providing useful resources such as our International Student Film Festival Directory.